gsoft-inc/wl-dotnet-codingstandards/README.md

 During development, the package will provide warnings :warning: when standards are not met.
 For a production build (`Release` configuration), these warnings will be treated as errors :x: and will make the build fail.

+> [!WARNING]
+> This package only works with [SDK-style projects](https://learn.microsoft.com/en-us/dotnet/core/project-sdk/overview).
+Older ASP.NET projects (non-Core) are not supported.
+The same applies to older desktop applications unless they have migrated to the new `Microsoft.NET.Sdk.WindowsDesktop` SDK.

 ## Getting started

 Install the NuGet package in your project: